-Over the span of our three portfolio courses, students will spend 10 to 15+ hours a week developing and designing projects for their final portfolios.
-These projects are decided upon individually with loose parameters provided at the beginning of the quarter; this ensures that each student leaves the GD|MA program with a unique portfolio to their interests and skillset.
+Students will spend one year developing and designing projects for their final portfolio.
+These projects are selected by the individual student to ensure that each student leaves the GD|MA program with a unique portfolio that reflects their interests and skillset.